freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./getimage imagelist.txt

     This utility will download all images listed in the specified file and store them by default at ../fbdoc/html/images.
-Type 'getimage' without any command line arguments for a full list of options.
+Type './getimage' without any command line arguments for a full list of options.

     getimage takes one argument only and it must be a text file with the